Fermented Foods | Better than Pickled Red Onions

 Never eat anything that had mold growing on it: By following directions you should not encounter this problem.

-Taste test at two weeks: If you prefer the onion to be more tart and sour, let them ferment for two more weeks.
+Taste test at 48 hours: If you prefer the onion to be more tart and sour, let them ferment 12 more hours.

 What Temperature Should I Keep My Fermented Foods At?